 - After an hour of cooking, take one out, open it, and test that the potatoes are already cooked.
 If they already are, then the tamales are ready.
 Turn off the heat.

-Tamales originated in Mesoamerica as early as 8000 to 5000 BC.
-The Aztec and Maya civilizations, as well as the Olmec and Toltec before them, used tamales as easily portable food, for hunting trips, and for traveling large distances, as well as supporting their armies.
-Tamales were also considered sacred as it is the food of the gods.
-Aztec, Maya, Olmeca, and Tolteca all considered themselves to be people of corn and so tamales played a large part in their rituals and festivals.
+Our culinary journey would be incomplete without a look into the fascinating past of tamales.
+This beloved dish originated in Mesoamerica as early as 8000 to 5000 BC.
+Civilizations like the Aztecs and Mayans, and their predecessors the Olmec and Toltec, relied on tamales as easily portable food for hunting trips, extensive travels, and to sustain their armies.
+Additionally, tamales were seen as sacred food of the gods.
+As the Aztec, Maya, Olmeca, and Tolteca all identified themselves as “people of corn,” tamales held a significant place in their rituals and festivals.